Thionazin/Calculator/README.md

 # qtcalculator
 A calculator made with Qt.
-It's still a work in progress
+It's still a work in progress.
+Right now it can calculate basic inputs.

+# Planned features
+-GPA Calculator
+-Unit Converter
+-Physics Calculator
+-Calculus